roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  "Ohh god!"
 I heard her squeal, and I realized she was rubbing her pussy as she told me, sitting in her car.
 "David . . . it was sooo hot . . .
 I was so wet, he was sooo fucking hard, his cock is sooo sexy and big . . . huge . . .
 I really, really wanted a big cock today, baby -- I got him all hard, sucking him, then he put me on the sink and fucked me!"
 As she said that, I could picture it exactly, and I wanted to cum in my underwear at the thought of Rick's huge erection plowing into Kitty's pussy.
 She continued her tale.
 "They were talking out there while I cummed, I was sooo fucking wet -- I was fucking soaking -- cumming hard -- but I couldn't make noise, it was killing me -- you know I love to scream!"
 (As if I didn't know that.)
 "Then they left, and David, he stuck it all the way in me -- it was so good -- he came so hard, he unloaded his cum, he filled my hot slutty cunt with his cream, baby!"

  My palm was flat, grinding on my erection, pressing it against my body through my pants.
 "Holy shit, baby -- that's so hot -- did this just happen, are you touching your pussy right now, is it all wet with his sperm?"
-Report_Story #3